 The place where celebrities & corporations come to learn how to ride a motorcycle.

-The Motorcycle Safety Foundation's (MSF) BRC1 is a group lesson motorcycle safety training course based on a researched curriculum approved and sponsored by the NJ MVC.
+The Motorcycle Safety Foundation's (MSF) BRC1 is an easier and safer way to learn how to ride a motorcycle and get a motorcycle license.
+The BRC1 is an accelerated group lesson motorcycle safety training course based on a researched curriculum approved and sponsored by the NJ MVC.
 It is designed for those who;

 1. Want to learn how to ride a motorcycle just for the fun of it, to see what it's like.